- Migrants' use of the private rented sector

 Responsibility for checking if a lodger has the right to rent rests with the tenant who provides the sub-tenancy or takes in a lodger.
 However, landlords (including social landlords) are advised to ensure that tenants are aware of these requirements as many are likely to be unaware of them and may breach the law by accident.

 The Joint Council for the Welfare of Immigrants has identified misleading advice on house guests in the Home Office guidance.
 It implies (section 3.5) that house guests' documents may have to be checked if they pay rent or if they do not have another main home.
 The latter point is incorrect, so house guests who do not pay rent are outside the scope of the scheme.
-This applies equally to all 'hosting' arrangements or any similar schemes where no rent or equivalent is paid: they are not covered by the right to rent provisions now and will not be in December when new, strengthened provisions come into effect.
+This applies equally to all 'hosting' arrangements or any similar schemes where no rent or equivalent is paid: they are not covered by the right to rent provisions.

 What happens if things go wrong?